Generate Client-side XML-Java binding

-Java code generation is configured in the Generate Java Code from Wsdl or Wadl dialog box, that primarily opens upon enabling the Web service client development support.
+Java code generation is configured in the Generate Java Code From WSDL dialog, that primarily opens upon enabling the Web service client development support.

-- At any time during the development, select the desired client module in the Project view and choose on the context menu.
+Select the desired client module in the Project tool window and select from the main menu.

-- From the Output Path drop-down list, select the directory to place the generated files in.
+From the Output Path list, select the directory to place the generated files in.

-- In the Package Prefix drop-down list, specify the package to place the compiled Java classes in.
+In the Package Prefix list, specify the package to place the compiled Java classes in.

-- For the client side of an Apache Axis Web service, specify additional configuration options for the code generation process using the following fields:
+For the client side of an Apache Axis Web service, specify additional configuration options for the code generation process using the provided checkboxes.